skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 ## service sync

-It happens every 30 (?) seconds.
+It happens every 5 seconds.

-TODO: Check that and how to confirm it's been run
+It should not be a concern for the testing, as the CLI testing infra, in special the `status` methods, works by retrying the command until it prints the expected message.

 # TODO